isovector/thinking-with-types/prose/fundamentals/1-algebra.markdown

 \times `cardinality:a` \times `cardinality:a`
 $$

-An interesting consequence of all of this cardinality stuff is that we find ourselves able to express *mathematical truths in terms of types*.
+An interesting consequence of all this cardinality stuff is that we find ourselves able to express *mathematical truths in terms of types*.
 For example, we can prove that $a \times 1 = a$ by showing an isomorphism between `(a, ())` and `a`.

 [code/Algebra.hs:prodUnitTo](Snip)

 [code/Algebra.hs:prodUnitFrom](Snip)

+> TODO(sandy): define monoidal in the next sentence

 Here, we can think of the unit type as being a monoidal identity for product types---in the sense that "sticking it in doesn't change anything."
 Because $a
 \times 1 = a$, we can pair with as many unit types as we want.

 Likewise, `Void` acts as a monoidal unit for sum types.
 To convince ourselves of this, the trivial statement $a+0 = a$ can be witnessed as an isomorphism between `Either a Void` and `a`.

 [code/Algebra.hs:sumUnitTo](Snip)

 [code/Algebra.hs:sumUnitFrom](Snip)

+> TODO(sandy): who CARES? how do you USE THIS

 The function `absurd` at [1](Ann) has the type `Void -> a`.
 It's a sort of bluff saying "if you give me a `Void` I can give you anything you want."
 This is a promise that can never be fulfilled, but because there are no `Void`s to be had in the first place, we can't disprove such a claim.

 Function types also have an encoding as statements about cardinality---they correspond to exponentialization.
 To give an example, there are exactly four ($2^2$) inhabitants of the type `Bool -> Bool`.
 These functions are `id`, `not`, `const True` and `const False`.
 Try as hard as you can, but you won't find any other pure functions between `Bool`s!

-More generally, the type `a -> b` has cardinality $`cardinality:b`^{`cardinality:a`}$.
+More generally, the type `a -> b` has cardinality
+$`cardinality:b`^{`cardinality:a`}$.
 While this might be surprising at first---it always seems backwards to me---the argument is straightforward.
 For every value of `a` in the domain, we need to give back a `b`.
 But we can choose any value of `b` for every value of `a`---resulting in the following equality.

 $$
 `cardinality:a -> b` = \underbrace{`cardinality:b` \times `cardinality:b` \times \cdots \times